Re·ceyt (rĭ-sēt') middle English, noun

 Now, in his novel, “Receyt of Awen”, Forest Jones takes us back to the birth of this goddess and reveals details of Her life heretofore hidden between the brief lines of the original manuscripts.
 The mesmerizing tale is the result of a weft of other-world experience woven on a warp of historical fact and traditional myth.

 Forest Jones is a full time mystic and servant of the gods.
 But, when he isn’t busy conducting rituals or teaching the Craft, he may be found writing, practicing the pipes, throwing a pot, binding books or brewing beer.
-He lives with his husband, an old grey cat, a Cardigan Welsh Corgi, and a miniature pig approximately 4,203 miles southeast of Llyn Tegid, Gwynedd, Wales.
+He lives with his husband, an old grey cat, a rambunctious Corgi-Aussie, and a miniature pig named Rosemary approximately 4,203 miles southeast of Llyn Tegid, Gwynedd, Wales.